 Residential Assistance to Families in Transition (RAFT)

-This program lends short-term financial assistance to low-income families who are at risk of becoming homeless and behind on rent, mortgage payments, or utility bills.
+This program lends short-term financial assistance to income-eligible families who are at risk of becoming homeless and are behind on rent, mortgage payments, or utility bills.
 RAFT also helps families who have to move but do not have enough money to pay a security deposit, utility startup costs, or first and last months’ rent.
-To learn more, contact your local Community Action Agency here.
+To learn more, visit this website.